tronje/solvedoku/README.md

 solvedoku
 =========

-A shitty sudoku solve
+A shitty sudoku solver

-...written in Python
+The plan is to write a solving algorithm in Rust and a web service in Python, probably using Flask.